lorddown/squid-unifi-authentication/README.md

 # Files

-- check_unifi.php - Create a SQLITE database with ONLINE GUESTS connected users in UNIFI CONTROLLER.
+- check_unifi.php - Create a SQLITE database with ONLINE GUESTS connected users in UNIFI CONTROLL MUST BE EXECUTED in a SQUID SERVER as DAEMON.

 - check_ip.php - File responsible for check a DATABASE SQLITE db in /var/db/  - Code BASED from pfsense/FreeBSD-ports

 - config.php    - configuration file for client.php
 - client.php    - API from  " Art-of-WiFi:"
+- functions.php - Code responsible for initiate a NEW SQLITE DB   - Code BASED from pfsense/FreeBSD-ports

+# REQUERIMENTS

+is needed install PHP-CGI (EX:  apt-get install php-cgi)

 ## Need help or have suggestions?

-There is still work to be done to add functionality and improve the usability of this class, so all suggestions/comments are welcome.
+There is still work to be done to add functionality and improve the usability of this helper, so all suggestions/comments are welcome.
 Please use the github [issue] to share your ideas/questions.

 ## Contribute